paddy13/users-courses/README.md

     - Users can edit their information via a modal window.
     - After saving the changes, the updated user details are reflected in the users' listing.

-4. Pagination:
-    - Added pagination at the bottom of the page
-    - App is calculating the last page dynamically.
-So there will be no issue if users list gets big.

 ## Additional Features

 1. Loading Spinner: